SubhiH/XprogressRing/README.md

     }
 ```
  <br />
-In the `startAnimation` you should pass the mode for ProgressView (fullModeProgress,halfModeProgress,quarterModeProgress).
-The default one is `quarterModeProgress`.
+In the `startAnimation` you should pass the mode for ProgressView (fullModeProgress,halfModeProgress,quarterModeProgress and the default one is `quarterModeProgress`).
  <br />
 -To stop the animation and hide progressView call: `stopAnimation()`.
  <br />